cmlino/cmlino.github.io/index.md

 # Hive Blog Post

 This is a [blog post](/pdf/chris-lino-sample-3.pdf) I wrote for the Hive AI blog.
-This centers on the hypothetical model. <br>
+This centers on the hypothetical Intellectual Property Detection Model and showcases my expertise in content writing. <br>

 <img src="images/hive-blog-post.png?raw=true"/>